Global beer brand forced to defend its iconic red star and perceptions of it promoting communism.

 Regardless of whether the Hungarian government is successful or not, this is a reoccurring perception challenge that the brand needs to address.

 Heineken could keep fighting to redefine what a red star means to protect their brand heritage.
-They are a global brand and Hungry is just one small market.
-Another option could be to modify the brand in Hungry only.
+They are a global brand and Hungary is just one small market.
+Another option could be to modify the brand in Hungary only.
 However, for brand consistency and many other reasons, that is not ideal.

 As a global brand, Heineken needs to sensitive to how its identity and the symbolism it projects is perceived in different markets.
 It also needs to consider whether this is just a small attack that it can defend or it is the start of a bigger fight.